bayesways/bayesways.github.io/_pages/about.md

 ---

-I am the Head of Data Science and Applied AI at ITE Management, a finance firm focusing on real assets.
+I work in data science and AI for a finance firm focusing on biotech.
 I've held engineering and research scientist roles in industry since 2014.

 My academic training is in mathematics, computer science (undergraduate) and statistics (PhD).
 My most recent research work has focused on Bayesian inference techniques for factor analysis and sequential models.